Reversed

 Escudo de oro, un árbol arrancado al natural, acompañado en punta de un creciente ranversado de plata y una estrella de gules.
 Divisa: «Onida» en letras de sable sobre una filacteria de plata doblada de oro.

-Arms depicted by me, highlighted with lights and shadows, outlined in Sable, with an ogee outer contour and with a watercolor finishing.
+Coat of arms interpreted by me, highlighted with lights and shadows, contoured in Sable, with an ogee outer contour and with a watercolor finishing.

-Blazon keywords: Or, Argent, Gules, Vert, One, Tree, Eradicated, Proper, Between, In base, Crescent, Reversed and Mullet.
+Blazon keywords: Or, Argent, Gules, Vert, One, Tree, Eradicated, Proper, Between, In base, Crescent, Reversed, Mullet, Motto (identification) and Scroll.

 Style keywords: Metal on metal, Outlined in sable, Illuminated, Ogee and Watercolor.